Amebis/GEANTLink/README.md

 GÉANTLink has some submodules.
 When cloning Git repository, make sure to use `--recursive` Git switch to clone submodules too.
 Example:
 `git clone --recursive "https://github.com/Amebis/GEANTLink.git" "C:\Projects\GEANTLink"`

+After clone is complete, grant _Users_ local group read and execute permissions to `output` subfolder (when working folder is private).
+This allows _EapHost_ service to load GÉANTLink's DLL, and Event Viewer to display GÉANTLink events.

 GÉANTLink can be build and debugged opening _VS10Solution.sln_ in Visual C++ 2010 IDE.

 Before one can attempt to debug EAP DLLs, you should run `nmake register` from an elevated command prompt.
 See _Building in command line_ chapter below.